Topic: Body Transport System Subtopic: The movement of blood through the heart

 Learn also:

-- How does tar damage lungs?
+- How does air enter our lungs?